top of page

 “Adequate Maintenance” threshold requirements will continue to apply on the next visa application as long as their spouse/ partner continues to receive any of those benefits or allowances indicated above at the time of the next application submission.

-FLR Extension Financial Categories under Appendix FM
+FLR Visa Extension: Financial Categories under Appendix FM

-Appendix FM is relevant to a variety of different type of visas in UK so everyone else who doesn't qualify for an exemption will need to demonstrate how they qualify under the income threshold criteria through one or more of the following 5 income categories.
-Where the parent of a child has been granted a UK Spouse visa, and is now applying for FLR extension any dependents will need to provide evidence that their parent and or their parent's partner has a gross income of:
+Appendix FM is relevant to a variety of different type of visas in UK so everyone else who doesn't qualify for an exemption will need to demonstrate how they qualify under the income threshold criteria through one or more of the following income categories.
+Where the parent of a child has been granted a UK Spouse visa, and is now applying for FLR visa extension any dependents will need to provide evidence that their parent and or their parent's partner has a gross income of:

 section below is written in the 1st person